 Eat breakfast like a king, lunch like a prince, and dinner like a pauper is some very old advice that seems to ring true with many breakfast offerings below.
 The energy provided by the first meal of the day isn’t likely to be stored around your waistline because you will be using it, right?

 In our new house, we found a large patch of rhubarb growing down the bottom of the garden.
 Having no ideas or keen taste for rhubarb I took to the expat foodie group on Facebook to ask for some advice.
-Catriona shared a lovely recipe with me for a yummy rhubarb crumble, and with a few changes to meet my personal taste buds it came out so beautifully that I wanted to share it with you.
+Catriona shared the idea to make rhubarb and blackberry crumble, as the blackberries help bring a sweetness to the sour rhubarb, and indeed it is a wonderful combination!
 Continue reading “A Twist on Rhubarb Crumble”

 One part of the quirky Dutch culture that always amuses me is how they love their chocolate sprinkles, or as they call them: Hagelslag.